Abe no Seimei: Films

+A sequel, Onmyoji II, was made in 2003.

+In 2020, a Chinese film, The Yin-Yang Master: Dream of Eternity, was produced based on an adaption from Onmyōji written by Baku Yumemakura.
+Seimei was portrayed by Mark Chao.
+In the following year, another Chinese film, The Yinyang Master was released.
+The film is an adaption of a NetEase game Onmyōji (which in turn is based on the novel series Onmyōji by author Baku Yumemakura).
+Seimei was portrayed by Chen Kun.

+A prequel film, titled The Yin Yang Master Zero (陰陽師0, Onmyōji Zero), starring Kento Yamazaki as Seimei, premiered on April 19, 2024; it was later released worldwide on Amazon Prime Video on October 18 of the same year.
+The film served as a prequel of Seimei solving a murder mystery at the Onmyoryo before becoming an onmyōji.

+Television

-To capitalize on the success of the Onmyōji films (a sequel was made in 2003), Fuji Television produced a miniseries in 2004, called Onmyoji: Abe no Seimei.
+To capitalize on the success of the Onmyōji films, Fuji Television produced a miniseries in 2004, called Onmyoji: Abe no Seimei.
 This series has no ties to cinematic releases.

+Manga

-Hao Asakura's character from Hiroyuki Takeis Shaman King is directly based on Seimei.
+Hao Asakura's character from Hiroyuki Takei's Shaman King is directly based on Seimei.
 Hao is the author of a magical book called Chō-Senjiryakketsu, clearly inspired by Seimei's Senji Ryakketsu.
 They also share facts about their lives, such as their mother being called a demon fox and their ability to create oni since they were young.